minisnoel/Data_Science_Portfolio/README.md

 > A compartmental model to evacuate the Louvre Museum in Paris in case of an emergency.
 My contribution to the group project completed for the class MATH 42.

 ### [[9] Why the Long Face?](https://github.com/minisnoel/Data_Science_Portfolio/tree/main/%5B8%5D%20Leavin'%20Lisa):
-> Publication in the undergraduate journal _Think You?!_ run by the Bay Honors Symposium.
+> An article that was published in 2022 of the undergraduate journal _Think You?!_ run by the Bay Honors Symposium.
 A copy of the publication is uploaded here as the Bay Honors Symposium website is currently under construction.